-In addition to the configuration, a Zowe CLI plug-in will minimally contain the following:
+A Zowe CLI plug-in will minimally contain the following:

 - 1. Programmatic API Node.js programmatic APIs to be called by your handler or other Node.js applications. - 2.
 Command definition The syntax definition for your command. - 3.
 Handler implementation To invoke your programmatic API to display information in the format that you defined in the definition.